 In this article, we’ll talk about why your credit limit is important, reasons to increase your credit limit, when and how to request a credit line increase, and more.

-Keep reading for everything you need to know about how to increase your credit limit.
+Keep reading for everything you need to know about how to raise your credit card limits.

-Although credit limit itself is not a factor in credit scores, it plays a role in your credit utilization ratio, which is an important part of your credit score.
-In fact, utilization makes up about 30% of a FICO score.
+Although credit limit itself is not a factor in credit scores, it plays a role in your credit utilization ratio, which is an important part of your score.
+In fact, the credit utilization category makes up about 30% of a FICO score.

 Your credit utilization ratio is the amount of debt you owe divided by your credit limit, typically expressed as a percentage.
 For example, if your credit card has a $10,000 credit limit and you owe $2,000 on it, your utilization on that card is 20% ($2,000 / $10,000 x 100% = 20%).

 The above example is an individual utilization ratio since it is the utilization ratio of a single card.
-Your overall utilization ratio uses a similar formula, but it includes all of your revolving debt added together divided by your total credit limit, which is what you get when you add up the credit limits of all of your revolving accounts.
-Both individual and overall utilization are accounted for in your credit score.
+Your overall utilization ratio uses a similar formula, but it includes all of your revolving account balances added together divided by your total credit limit, which is what you get when you add up the credit limits of all of your revolving accounts.
+Both your individual and overall utilization ratios are accounted for in your credit score.

 Why is credit utilization such an important part of one’s credit score?
 High utilization means high risk for lenders.
-If you are using most or all of your available credit, this indicates that you may be overextended and you might have trouble paying off your debts.
+If you are using too much of your available credit, this indicates that you may be overextended and you might have trouble paying off your debts.
 Therefore, having a high utilization ratio lowers your credit score because it means you are more likely to default.

-On the other hand, low utilization means you are not using very much of your available credit, which indicates to lenders that you are at low risk of defaulting.
-Therefore, keeping your utilization low is a good thing for your credit score.
+On the other hand, low credit utilization means you are not using very much of your available credit, which indicates to lenders that you are at a low risk of defaulting.
+Therefore, keeping your utilization ratios low is a good thing for your credit score.